paxdotdev/docs/src/reference-compilation-model.md

  - **Console** — Imagine that instead of a single Nintendo Entertainment System, there were six different kinds of NES, for six different kinds of alien televisions and six different kinds of alien controllers.
 Despite the alien nature of the various consoles, however, there's a shared cartridge format, which plugs into each of them.
 These alien consoles are roughly the idea of platform-specific `chassis` in Pax (so-called because `console` already has specific meaning to developers.)
 Like the Nintendo itself, these `chassis` act as the process entry-point for a given platform.

  - **Cartridge** — The cartridge contains compiled userland Pax code, as machine-code.
 Anything written in Pax — templates, settings, expressions — get transpiled to Rust, in a specific format internally termed "RIL" or "Rust Intermediate Language".
-That "cartridge definition" in RIL, akin to the integrated circuits of ROM and RAM in a Nintendo cartidge, gets compiled into platform-agnostic machine code, with an interface around the idea of "some user input" and "some rendering output."
+That "cartridge definition" in RIL, akin to the integrated circuits of ROM and RAM in a Nintendo cartridge, gets compiled into platform-agnostic machine code, with an interface around the idea of "some user input" and "some rendering output."
 That slug of machine code — again, the `cartridge` — gets imported as a dependency by the relevant platform `chassis` and compiled together into the final executable.

 Noteworthy about this approach is its _inversion of dependencies_.
 When you write a Pax program, you write a `library` rather than a `binary`.
 The Pax compiler is in charge of wrapping your `library` into the containing `binary` for distribution, like plugging a cartridge into a console, then packaging the duo as a native software application.